grfrazier/graysite/content/research.md

 {{< katex >}}

 <b>Frustrated Magnetism and Unvoncentional Superconductivity:</b> [Pub.
 4 and 5]
-- Employed a combination of symmetry analysis and *T*-matrix formalism to demonstrate that coupling itinerant electrons to a noncollinear classical exchange field can induce anisotropic Josephson couplings between superconducting *d*-vectors, analogous to Dzyaloshinskii-Moriya's anisotropic superexchange in magnetism.
+- Employed a combination of symmetry analysis and *T*-matrix formalism to demonstrate that coupling itinerant electrons to a noncollinear classical exchange field can induce anisotropic Josephson couplings between superconducting <i>d</i>-vectors, analogous to Dzyaloshinskii-Moriya's anisotropic superexchange in magnetism.
 - Demonstrated that noncollinear spin textures can generate spin triplet pairing correlations, produce a Josephson diode effect, and can favor a spatially varying superconducting order, which can lead to anomalous vortices for nonunitary pairing order.